joseasoler/dotfiles/README.md

 Managed using [chezmoi](https://github.com/twpayne/chezmoi).

 This repository contains plugins and themes obtained from other sources.
 Each one of these are stored in their own folder and contain a LICENSE or LICENSE.md file that is applied to all files contained in the folder and its subfolders.
+Other files may contain the license info in their headers.

 ## Package requirements (Arch)